MacPython/astropy-wheels/README.rst

 for the Rackspace container encrypted with an RSA key that is unique to the repository - see http://docs.travis-ci.com/user/encryption-keys.
-This encrypted key gives the travis build permission to upload to the Rackspace directory pointed to by http://wheels.scipy.org.
+This encrypted key gives the travis build permission to upload to the Rackspace containers we use to house the uploads.

 Triggering a build
 ==================